akshar-raaj/designing-data-intensive-applications/storage-and-retrieval/README.md

 - Log-structured storage engine
 - Page-oriented storage engine

-## Log structure storage engine
+## Log structured storage engine

+A log is an append-only file.
+Appending to a file is the simplest possible write operation and it's hard to beat it's performance.

 A log structured storage engine keeps writing to an append only data file.

+## Index

+We can keep appending records to a file.
+This is the storage part.
+However, during retrieval the entire file would have to be scanned unless there is an index.
+This would have a time complexity of O(n).

+Indexes act like a **signpost**.

+Two things worth mentioning about indexes:
+- It is metadata, and not actual data.
+Index can be deleted without deleting the actual data.
+- It's *derived* from real data.

+Indexes can significantly improve read.
+However indexes add an **overhead** during writes.

+## Hash indexes

-A key-value store can be easily implemented using a log-structured storage engine.
+A key-value database can be implemented using a log-structured storage engine.
 Let's assume the data is:

 {'name': 'bob', 'place': {'city': 'Hyderabad', 'country': 'India'}}

 It would look like the following in file.